-"And the angel said unto them, old, I bring you not; for good tidings of great joy, which shall be to all people." - Luke 2 Wishing you and your loved ones peace, health, happiness and prosperity in the coming New Year.
+"And the angel said unto them, Fear not; for behold, I bring you good tidings of great joy, which shall be to all people." ~ Luke 2 Wishing you and your loved ones peace, health, happiness and prosperity in the coming New Year.
 Merry Christmas!
-CATHOLIC HEALTH Saint Joseph - Martin www.SaintJosephMartin.org for community stances, ming.
+CATHOLIC HEALTH Saint Joseph - Martin www.SaintJosephMartin.org